keystonejs/keystone/.changeset/unlucky-ducks-raise.md

 ##### Images and Files will now be deleted when deleted

 Before this change, if you uploaded a file or image, Keystone would never remove it from where it was stored.
 The inability to tidy up unused files or images was unwelcome.
-With the removal of `ref`, we can no remove things from the source, and this will be done by default.
+With the removal of `ref`, we can now remove things from the source, and this will be done by default.

 If you don't want files or images removed, we recommend storing them as a `relationship`, rather than on items themselves, so the files or images persist separate to lists that use them.